dortania/OpenCore-Install-Guide/ktext.md

     * VoodooI2CFTE - Implements support for the FTE1001 touchpad.
     * VoodooI2CUPDDEngine - Implements Touchbase driver support.

-To figure out what kind of keyboard and trackpad you have, check DeviceManager in Windows or `dmesg |grep input` in Linux
+To figure out what kind of keyboard and trackpad you have, check Device Manager in Windows or `dmesg |grep input` in Linux

 * [NoTouchID](https://github.com/al3xtjames/NoTouchID/releases)
   * Recommended for SMBIOS that include a TouchID sensor to fix auth issues